K-Fernie/mycode/README.md

-# mycode
-Tracking my code
+This is my readme test